import SEOAnswerBox from ’../../components/SEOAnswerBox.astro’; import ComplianceChecklist from ’../../components/ComplianceChecklist.astro’;

-Whether you are facing SOC 2, ISO 27001, HIPAA, GDPR, or PCI DSS, the anxiety is universal.
+Whether you are facing SOC 2, ISO 27001, HIPAA, or industry-specific safety audits, the anxiety is universal.
+However, passing an audit isn’t about luck; it’s about preparation, transparency, and control.

 First: Define What “Passing” Means